YShutko/CI_fitness_patterns_and_perfofmance_analysis/README.md

 H2.
 More experienced individuals tend to burn more calories.
 Evidence: Positive correlation between Experience_Level and Calories_Burned (~0.69).
 Boxplot shows increasing median calories burned from level 1 → 3.

 H3.
-Water intake is negatively correlated with fat percentage and positively linked with higher fitness level.
+Water intake is negatively correlated with fat percentage and positively linked with a higher fitness level.
 Evidence: Heatmap shows negative correlation (~-0.59) between Water_Intake and Fat_Percentage.
-Bubble plot shows more blue (high fitness) points clustering in higher hydration & lower fat% region.
+The bubble plot shows more blue (high fitness) points clustering in the higher hydration & lower fat% region.

 H4.
 Workout frequency is a strong predictor of fitness level.
 Evidence: High positive correlation (~0.84) between Workout_Frequency and Experience_Level, and moderate with Calories_Burned (~0.58).
 High workout frequency aligns with higher fitness (visible in categorical plots).

 H5.
 Age has little to no impact on calories burned.
-Evidence:Heatmap shows weak correlation between Age and Calories_Burned (-0.15).
-Scatter plot (Age vs Calories Burned) shows no visible trend — points are scattered uniformly.
+Evidence: Heatmap shows weak correlation between Age and Calories_Burned (-0.15).
+The scatter plot (Age vs Calories Burned) shows no visible trend — points are scattered uniformly.

 ## Project plan
 * Data inspection & cleaning: preparing categorical and numerical features for analysis.